apndx/DenMaker/Documentation/implementation_document.md

 For every room the algorithm creates a room, checks all the coordinates within the room, mostly 13 x 20 = 260.
 If the area is free, all the coordinates are changed so that they make a room, again max 260.
 After this the surrounding walls are changed to walltiles, this takes max 2 x 18 + 2 x 11 = 58 rows.
 The other rows make around 20 lines, so all together the requirement is around around 600 codelines / room.

 Every room has the same maximum, so this makes the time requirement linear, O(n).
+Also the space requirement is linear O(n), where the n is the amount of rooms that pass the test as suitable one.
+The rooms are saved in a list, and each room tile is checked.
+The roombuilder also has the area which it gets from the logic, and after adding the rooms returns the new version to logic.
+Area object is the place, where the list of added rooms is stored as an arraylist and the tiles are also stored in the area as an twodimensional array.
+Each of these take linearly more space as the amounts grow.

 #### MazeBuilder